abess-team/skscope/docs/source/userguide/quickstart.rst

 Introduction
 -----------------

 ..
-Here, we will take linear regression as an start-up example to introduce the basic usage of :ref:`scope <scope_package>`.
+Here, we will take linear regression as an start-up example to introduce the basic usage of :ref:`scope <skscope_package>`.

 Presume we collect a dataset with :math:`n=100` independent observations on a interesting response variable and :math:`p=10` predictive variables: